 - Potential for lower cost because of reduced alloy content and section thickness requirements

-This isn’t to say that duplex stainless is always the right choice.
+This isn’t to say that duplex stainless steel is always the right choice.
 However, making it part of the mix in decision making could lead to greater durability and lower cost.

 Roll Forming Duplex Stainless

 Both hot and cold forming can be used to shape duplex stainless.
 However, some modifications are necessary to the methods used for ferritic and austenitic steels alone.

 The equipment used in cold forming duplex stainless steel must have the power to do the job because of the steel’s high strength.
 Loosely speaking, cold forming duplex stainless is like performing the process on a double layer of 300-series austenitic grade steel.

 Another consideration is bend radius.
 Because duplex stainless steels have lower ductility than austenitic, they also have a lower required elongation.
 Thus they need a larger bend radius or intermediate solution annealing.